jcavell/security-guide-for-developers/README.md

 - understand the data that will be used, its retention and removal policy
 - understand who will be accessing the service / data, with what devices via what networks / 3rd party services
 - only store and use the minimum amount of data required to fulfil the user need
-- restrict users to only being able to view the data they need
+- allow users to view only the data they need
-- do not provide interfaces that allow arbitrary querying of data
+- don't (provide interfaces that) allow arbitrary querying of data
-- don’t allow bulk datasets to be downloaded or too much data made visible on a page
+- don't allow download of bulk data-sets or too much data to be visible on a page
-- rate limit access to large datasets and record access attempts (also limit the number of transactions a user or device can perform in a given time period)
+- rate limit access to large data-sets and record access attempts (also limit the number of transactions a user or device can perform in a given time period)
-- favour use of database schemas, even for noSQL databases by using e.g. [Mongoose](http://mongoosejs.com/docs/guide.html) for MongoDB
+- enforce use of database schemas, even for noSQL databases by using e.g. [Mongoose](http://mongoosejs.com/docs/guide.html) for MongoDB
 - avoid caching data within services unless necessary
 - protect caches / temp files containing sensitive data from unauthorised usage and purge them ASAP
 - use synchronous cryptography (shared secret) e.g. [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) to encrypt / decrypt your own data if its sensitive.
 Ensure the shared key is held securely and separately to the data
-- encode fields that have especially sentive values
+- encode fields that have especially sensitive values
-- disable autocomplete on forms for sensitive fields, including passwords
+- disable autocomplete on forms for sensitive fields
+- not transmit any sensitive information within the URL
 - disable client-side caching for pages containing sensitive data by using appropriate [HTTP cache headers](https://www.keycdn.com/blog/http-cache-headers/) i.e. "Cache-Control: no-store", "Expires: 0" and "Pragma: no-cache"
 - anonymise data (ensuring re-identification cannot take place) sent to reporting tools or being used as test data
 - consider encrypting partially completed forms under a key held by the user if you do not need to use this data
-- applications should connect to databases with different credentials for each ‘trust distinction’ e.g. user, read-only, admin, guest
+- applications should connect to databases with different credentials for each trust distinction e.g. user, read-only, admin, guest
 - do not store passwords, connection strings etc. in plain text

 ## Authentication / authorisation